razorbjc/Maya-Tools-2018/README.md

 <br>A custom UV toolset that allows access to the most commonly used tools.
 Includes better support for flipping UVs within the UDIM.

 <b>versionUp.py</b>
-Shorcut for incrementally saving current scene while maintaining the number padding/convention.
+<br>Shorcut for incrementally saving current scene while maintaining the number padding/convention.